pawelpiwosz/TheGame-Serverless/README.md

   * Please, be creative and supportive
   * Discussion is MORE than welcome!

+## :triangular_ruler: Architecture diagrams

+> Please have in mind that the diagrams available in weekly directories represent only the parts mentioned by their authors.

+This means that the pictures there might be not completed, might be focused on a single part of the bigger picture only.

+## :lock: Final architecture

+I'd like to create the final architecture from this excercise after the game will end.

 ## :notebook_with_decorative_cover: Table of contents

 * Week 1 (:date: 02.01.2022)